Mohim-Singla/Todos-List/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can perform the following tasks:-

+Add any task with a description to the Todos list.
+Delete task item once it is done or not required anymore.

+Note that: All the tasks data is being stored in the local storage which the application will automatically retrieve once the user revisits or refreshes the webpage.

 ### `npm start`